AthleteX-DAO/athletex-sops/Strategic_Plan.md

 Our Mission
 -------------

-AthleteX's mission is to become a free, public, global decentralized market for the trading of athlete performance.
+AthleteX's mission is to become a free, public decentralized market for the trading of athlete performance.

 2023 Breakthrough Goals